 It started at 9pm the night before our intended departure to Luxor.
 My phone buzzed with half a dozen text messages in quick succession.
 It was Mohamed, the driver we’d hired to take us on the 4-hour journey from Hurghada to Luxor stressing that the police denied our permission request to travel by road.

-Half asleep (yes, already), I threw on pants and a sweater to head outside.
+Half asleep (yes, at 9pm), I threw on pants and a sweater to head outside.
 Our hotel room had thick concrete walls that made it impossible to transmit a cell signal long enough to make a call.

 “Now what?”
 I asked Mohamed.
 I trusted him implicitly: someone had recommended his services to me and I liked him instantly during the conversations we had while planning the trip.
 He seemed honest, never tried to rip us off, and was an incredible resource and ambassador for his country.

 Mohamed walked me through the issues and presented a few solutions.
 Essentially, the local police thought our covid test certificates were fake since they didn’t have a QR code.
 We weren’t allowed to travel between cities.
 We could get a new test the next day — delaying our journey by 24 hours while we waited for results — or take the bus (since bus passengers don’t need documentation).

 The bus wasn’t necessarily a bad option.
 It was certainly cheaper, but it meant we’d miss out on visiting Dendera Temple along the way, one of the three stops in Egypt I was looking forward to the most.

 Our last and final option was sweet-talking the police the next day.
 “Please” with a smile and a generous tip.
 If that didn’t work, angry shouting and a bigger bribe.
 Forgiveness instead of permission.
 Mohamed seemed to think it would work.

 In all my travels, I’ve never faced extortion before.
 And I didn’t have to this time either, if I chose one of the other solutions.
 I told Mohamed I’d get back to him in a few minutes.